Jonas (footballer, born 1984): 2017–18 season

 On 3 March 2018, Jonas scored a hat-trick in a 5–0 home win over Marítimo.
 He ended the season with 34 goals from 30 games in the league, finishing as top scorer for the second time, seven goals ahead of Sporting's Bas Dost; Benfica missed out on the league title to Porto, and Jonas missed several games towards the end of the season.

 2018–19 season

 On 3 November 2018 Jonas reached 100 Primeira Liga goals for Benfica, in the second minute of a home game against Moreirense that ended in a shock 3–1 loss.
-Following his return from injury in the 2018–19 season, Jonas netted a brace that sealed a 10–0 home thrashing of Nacional in the league on 11 February 2019.
+Following his return from injury in the 2018–19 season, Jonas scored twice to seal a 10–0 home thrashing of Nacional in the league on 11 February 2019.
 On 9 July 2019, he announced his retirement.

 International career

 Jonas was called up for the Brazil national team for the first time and made his debut in a friendly against Scotland at the Emirates Stadium on 27 March 2011.
 He came on as a substitute for Leandro Damião in the 78th minute, and Brazil went on to win the match 2–0.

 Jonas scored his first goals with the Seleção in a friendly against Egypt on 14 November 2011, netting a brace in a 2–0 victory.

 On 30 March 2016, Jonas earned his ninth cap for Brazil – the first since 11 September 2012.
 He replaced Ricardo Oliveira in the 80th minute of the match against Paraguay that ended with a 2–2 draw, in the 2018 FIFA World Cup qualification.

 On 20 May, Jonas was called up to replace injured Ricardo Oliveira in the Brazil's Copa América Centenario squad.